chromium/chromium/docs/chrome_browser_design_principles.md

         * `chrome::FindBrowserWithTab` (and everything in browser_finder.h)
         * `GetBrowserViewForNativeWindow`  (via browser_view.h)
         * `FindBrowserWindowWithWebContents` (via browser_window.h)
+    * Rationale: Modularity enforces the creation of API surfaces and explicit dependencies.
+This has several positive externalities:
+        * Separation of interface from implementation prevents unnecessarly tight coupling between features.
+This in turn reduces spooky action at a distance, where seemingly innocuous changes break a distant, supposedly unrelated feature.
+        * Explicit listing of circular dependencies exposes the likely fragile areas of code.
+        * Alongside the later guidance of global functions must be pure, modularity adds the requirement that test-code perform dependency injection.
+This eliminates a common bug where test behavior diverges from production behavior, and logic is added to production code to work around test-only behaviors.

 * Features should have a core controller with precise lifetime semantics.
 The core controller for most desktop features should be owned and instantiated by